FF93/ff93.github.io/_news/announcement_10.md

 priority: 1
 ---

 Received a grant for a multi-year project focused on using Reinforcement Learning for Chemical Materials discovery, in partnership with industry at KAUST.
-This project was co-authored with Jürgen Schmidhuber. `We are hiring 3 Postdocs for this project!`
+This project was co-authored with Jürgen Schmidhuber. <a href="/postdoctoral-positions-rl-chemistry/">We are hiring 3 Postdocs for this project!</a>